etsondemand/iClassicMDM/README.md

       Hosting environment: Production
 ```
 #### Docker Linux
-- Ensure docker is installed on the machine.
+-Ensure docker is installed on the machine.
 At the command prompt run the following commands
-- docker pull icmdmihf/iclassicmdmcloudonkubernates:v6
+-docker pull icmdmihf/iclassicmdmcloudonkubernates:v6
-- docker run --rm -it -p 9000:80 icmdmihf/iclassicmdmcloudonkubernates:v6
+-docker run --rm -it -p 9000:80 icmdmihf/iclassicmdmcloudonkubernates:v6
-- goto http://localhost:9000 to view the deployment
+-goto http://localhost:9000 to view the deployment

 #### Kubernates Linux
 - Download icmdm_kubectl_6.yaml from the download page